General Pershing Zephyr

 The General Pershing Zephyr was the ninth of the Chicago, Burlington & Quincy Railroad's Zephyr streamliners, and the last built as an integrated streamliner rather than a train hauled by an EMD E-unit diesel locomotive.
 It was constructed in 1939 with bodywork and passenger cars by Budd Company and diesel engine, electric transmission, power truck, and other locomotive equipment by General Motors Electro-Motive Corporation.
 Because its intended Kansas City to St Louis route passed near the birthplace and boyhood home of famous World War I General John J. Pershing, the train was named after him.
 The power car was named Silver Charger, after Pershing's horse Charger, while the passenger cars were named after United States Army badges of rank—Silver Leaf, Silver Eagle, and Silver Star.

 The train replaced the Ozark State Zephyr, which had been inaugurated three years earlier.
 In September, 1938, a second set was added, the 9903, which had previously served as the Mark Twain Zephyr running between Burlington, Iowa and St Louis via Samuel Clemens' birthplace of Hannibal, Missouri.
 The Ozark State service inaugurated operating out of Kansas City in the morning and St Louis in the afternoon, with the second trainset alternating.
 The new equipment took over the original schedule, while the alternate timing was renamed the Mark Twain Zephyr (despite not operating through Hannibal).

 Unlike previous Zephyrs, the General Pershing Zephyr was completely non-articulated; each car was self-contained and joined to the next by couplers, rather than shared trucks.
-The inflexibility of the articulated layout had been recognised; it was hard to lengthen, shorten, or replace parts of the train.
+The inflexibility of the articulated layout had been recognized; it was hard to lengthen, shorten, or replace parts of the train.
 The route did not require a high-capacity train nor a powerful locomotive, so the General Pershing Zephyr returned to the pattern of the first Pioneer Zephyr, being a power/baggage car and three trailers.
 Budd also fitted disc brakes, the first such practical installation to railroad passenger cars.

 Ticket from the train's trial run between St Louis and Alton, Illinois on April 23, 1939.
 It entered regular service between Kansas City and St Louis on April 30, 1939.